-The foreign exchange currency market, also known as forex, is the world's largest financial market.
-More than $5 trillion are traded on the exchange every day—that's 25 times the volume of global equities.
+The foreign exchange currency market, also known as "forex," is the world's largest financial market.
+More than $5 trillion is traded on the exchange every day—that's 25 times the volume of global equities.
 The majority of the world's currency is traded through this huge, highly decentralized marketplace.
-It has several trading centers, but the main ones are located in Tokyo, London, and New York.
-This allows the market to operate 24 hours a day, five days a week.
+It has several trading centers, but the main ones are located in Tokyo, London, and New York, allowing the market to operate 24 hours a day, five days a week.

 Currencies on the forex are represented by three-letter abbreviations, such as USD for the U.S. dollar, EUR for the euro, and JPY for the Japanese yen.
 Transactions are quoted in pairs such as EUR/USD.

 The U.S. dollar is involved in just about every major currency pair, because it is the reserve currency of the world.

 To understand how forex trading works, consider this example: Suppose the British pound (GBP) is quoted at $1.1510.
 This means that you could buy 1,000 British pounds for $1,150 U.S. dollars.
 If the asking price is $1.1511, we can see that the spread is relatively low—it's the difference between the bid ($1.1510) and the ask ($1.1511).